-Practical answers to questions about the transition feasibility workflow — what it evaluates, what it produces, and how it compares to standard approaches.
+Practical answers to common transition path analysis for concentrated positions questions — what the workflow evaluates, what it produces, and how it compares to standard approaches.

 The pilot evaluates a specific concentrated-position transition problem under the firm's own constraints: the gains budget, benchmark target, holdings-count rules, restricted names, and implementation limits.
 It compares a disciplined baseline heuristic against a constraint-aware workflow under the same rules and produces a detailed before/after comparison.